winitzki/scall/tutorial/programming_dhall.md

 The definitions of `fix` and `unfix` are non-recursive and are accepted by Dhall.

-The paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) proves via parametricity that `fix` and `unfix` are inverses of each other, as long as `F` is a lawful covariant functor.
+It turns out that `fix` and `unfix` are inverses of each other, as long as `F` is a lawful covariant functor and the parametricity assumptions hold (which is always the case in Dhall).

-A proof is also shown in "Statement 2" in the section "Some properties of the Church encoding" of Appendix A in this book.
+For a proof, see the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) and also "Statement 2" in the section "Church encoding of least fixpoints: Proofs" of Appendix A in this book.

 ### Data constructors